BEFORE YOU ENTER CLASS:

 “In fact in a article called “what are the positive and negative effects of technology”, by Hebe Soffar, it states that…”

-THE ESSENTIAL QUESTION: What is the purpose of patriotism?
-Can protests be patriotic?
+THE BROADER ESSENTIAL QUESTION: What is the purpose of patriotism?
+Can protest be patriotic?
 And, how does a history of injustice and inequality in this nation affect our shared understanding of our national symbols?
 Can protests involving national symbols be construed as acts of patriotism?
 What role does the First Amendment play in any of this?
 How are the complexities of the First Amendment part and parcel to the issues of race & patriotism played out in this country?

 WRITE FE #3: Argument Essay A: Choose a side.
 In at least two pages, defend one of the following two arguments: